Reclamation of Abandoned Mining Sites

 Some mining sites in Québec are considered abandoned because they do not have a known or a solvent owner.
 Others that have been transferred back to the State or released by means of a certificate pursuant to section 232.10 of the Mining Act .

-In 2007, a program for abandoned and contaminated sites was entered into the public accounts by the Québec Government.
+In 2007, a program for contaminated sites (called Passif au titre des sites contaminés [PTSC]) was entered into the public accounts by the gouvernement du Québec.
 Among other things, the program contains a list of abandoned mining sites.

-- The work plan for reclamation of abandoned mining sites (in French only)
+- Report of the 2020-2021 work plan – Reclamation of abandoned mining sites (in French only)

 Moreover, the MERN publishes annually the list of contracts awarded for the reclamation of abandoned mining sites.

-In most cases, past mining activity at the abandoned sites dates back several decades and generated stockpiles of uncontained mine tailings.
+In most cases, past mining activities at the abandoned sites took place several decades ago and generated tailings that were uncontained (without tailings storage facilities).
 As a result, the potential for impacts on human health and the environment is high.
-In some cases, site rehabilitation and reclamation is a significant challenge, first because of problems such as acid mine drainage, contaminated neutral mine drainage, contamination from related industrial activity and ore concentration, equipment and machinery maintenance, security of underground openings and so on, and second because of the size of the areas concerned, their remote locations and the context in which the work must be carried out.
+In some cases, site reclamation is a significant challenge, first because of problems such as acid mine drainage, contaminated neutral mine drainage, contamination from related industrial activity and ore concentration, equipment and machinery maintenance, security of underground openings and so on, and second because of the size of the areas concerned, their remote locations and the context in which the work must be carried out.

-The MERN’s rehabilitation and reclamation process for abandoned mining sites is divided into six steps:
+The MERN’s reclamation process for abandoned mining sites is divided into eight steps:

-The Québec Government has tightened the rules governing mine closure plan, to ensure that it will no longer inherit sites for reclamation without also receiving the money required to perform the work.
-In future, the closure plan must be approved before a mining lease is issued, and the lease holder must provide a financial guarantee covering 100% of the reclamation cost for the entire site.
+The gouvernement du Québec has tightened the rules governing mine closure plan, to ensure that it will no longer inherit sites for reclamation without also receiving the money required to perform the work.
+The closure plan must be approved before a mining lease is issued, and the lease holder must provide a financial guarantee covering 100% of the reclamation cost for the entire site.
 The guarantee money must be deposited in the two years following approval of the plan.
-These two measures will significantly reduce the likelihood that the State will have to pay the cost of mine rehabilitation and reclamation work.
+These two measures will significantly reduce the likelihood that the State will have to pay the cost of mine reclamation work.